Utility Billing

 Postdated cheques are acceptable.

-Unpaid invoices: Please note that if a utility bill remains unpaid by December 31, the outstanding amount will be transferred to your property taxes.
+Unpaid invoices: Please note that if a utility bill remains unpaid by December 31, the outstanding amount is legislatively required to be transferred to your property taxes.